FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 #figure(image("/figures/plots/kafka/latency.svg", width: 100%), caption: [Latencies of Kafka]) <kafka-latency>
 In @kafka-latency, we present means of different latency measurements for the virtual cluster and the host cluster.
-We used the different test cases described in @kafka-sec to create a combined plot of the different measurements.
+When addressing latency, lower values are desireable.We used the different test cases described in @kafka-sec to create a combined plot of the different measurements.
 We can observe that the two performance values are similar, within the margin of error.
 This is expected, as the virtual cluster and the host cluster have the same resource limits.
 The syncer might have some performance overhead, but it is limited.